Avert Your Eyes!

 For a long time, I avoided eye-contact when a customer brought up Roman blinds.
-Usually they contacted me because they needed a repair on existing Roman Blinds and the guy I always used stop doing these repairs because they were too time-consuming and not worth his while.
+Usually they contacted me because they needed a repair on existing Roman Blinds.
+Unfortunately, guy I always used stop doing these repairs because they were too time-consuming and not worth his while.
 Why would I want to sell something that I can’t even repair!?

 Then I found a manufacturer of mine that makes absolutely stunning Roman Blinds.
 They come in pre-selected fabrics that stand the test of time.
 These aren’t the standard materials that you can pick up in any fabric shop.
 No, these materials are made to sit in the sun day-in and day-out.
 They’re durable, hearty, and beautiful.
 Not only that, but these are not your Mom’s Roman Blinds.
 These Roman Blinds have clearly defined panels, neat pleats and boast a modern mechanism that doesn’t go up skew.
 They aren’t manufactured with wooden dowels so none of those irritations with Romans coming apart at the back.
 Instead, they are pulled taut using a plastic rod that’s strong and reliable.
 Additionally, the picture above shows a “cascading Roman Blind”.
 These are the old-fashioned Roman Blinds.
 Modern Romans have panels all of the same size and fit neatly behind each panel.
 When they stack, they’re neat and orderly, modern, and symmetrical.